vincentcartillier/MCTS/README.md

 bestAction = searcher.search(initialState=initialState)
 ```

-Here the unit of `timeLimit=1000` is millisecond.
+Here the unit of `timeLimit=1000` is milliseconds.
 You can also use `iterationLimit=1600` to specify the number of
 rollouts.
 Exactly one of `timeLimit` and `iterationLimit` should be specified.
 The expected reward of best action can be
 got by setting `needDetails` to `True` in `searcher`.